hhyyrylainen/StackWalkAsAService/README.md

 ```sh
 build/src/stackwalkwebapp --docroot build/src/ --http-address 0.0.0.0 --http-port 9090 -c config/wt_config.xml
 ```

+Note that you may need to specify a different symbol directory or create the folder `build/src/Symbols`.

 You can check the `Makefile` for example commands how to rebuild and run after minimal changes.